 Sita Gufaa or Sita Gumpha is yet another popular temple located in the Panchavati area of Nashik.
 Situated near Kalaram Temple, it is one of the must-visit places during your Nashik Tour.
 It is believed to be the place where Sita worshipped Lord Shiva during their exile.
 The cave, containing the idols of Lord Ram, Sita, and Lakshmana, can be accessed only through the help of a narrow staircase along with the ancient Shivlinga.
 Devotees also believed that this is the place from where Ravana, the demon king of Lanka, abducted Sita.
 There is a large grove of 5 very old Banyan trees outside the cave from which the area is named Panchavati.
 Also, there is a place called Tapovan where Lakshmana, the brother of Rama, cut off the nose of Surpanakha, the sister of Ravana.

-Must Visit : Toutist Places near Pune
+Must Visit : Toutist Places to visit near Pune

 Trimbakeshwar or Tryambakeswar is a small pilgrimage town located on the banks of River Godavari at the foothills of Brahmagiri Mountains near Nasik.
 The town is known for its famous Trimbakeshwar Temple, one of the 12 Jyotirlinga temples of Lord Shiva.
 It is one of the popular places of pilgrimage in Maharashtra, and among the must-include places in Nashik packages.
 Built by Sri Nana Saheb Peshwa in 1755-1786 AD, the striking feature of the Jyotirlinga located here is its three faces embodying Lord Brahma, Lord Vishnu, and Lord Rudra.
 The temple premises also have a pond named Kushavarta, which is the source of the Godavari River, the longest river in peninsular India.
 The other places to visit in Trimbakeshwar are Gangadwar, Brahmagiri, Caves of 108 Shiva lingams, Parashuram temple, Bilwa Tirtha, Gautama Tirtha, Indra Tirtha, and Ahilya Sangam Tirtha.